artemian4ik/voxloud-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.

+# Installation

+To get started with the weather dashboard, follow these steps:

+1. Clone the repository:

+   - Run the command: `git clone https://github.com/artemian4ik/voxloud-test`

+2. Navigate to the project directory:

+   - Use: `cd voxloud-tes`

+3. Install the dependencies:
+   - Execute: `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.